-You knew the betrayal by the pirates was coming, it had too, but the betrayal was very well done and allowed Romans entry to the city while thwarting Spartacus’ well thought out plan to attack Crassus.
+You knew the betrayal by the pirates was coming, it had to, but the betrayal was very well done and allowed Romans entry to the city while thwarting Spartacus’ well thought out plan to attack Crassus.
 You would think Spartacus would have known better than to trust people whose only concern was with having their hands full of coin (especially when up against the wealthiest man in Rome), but apparently not.
 At least the head pirate, whose name escapes me and I care not to look it up, finally met his demise at the hands of Spartacus.

 It was nice to see Crixus and Spartacus tease a confrontation throughout the episode, only to join together in battle against the Romans at the end.
 The scene with Spartacus and Gannicus fighting back to back against a horde of Romans, only to have Crixus come literally leaping into the fray to help them, was quite as a sight to behold.
 Afterwards, the blood soaked warriors embraced arms showing that yes, they are indeed blood brothers once again.

 Spartacus finally freed the Roman slaves in this episode, as part of a plan to try and trick Crassus.
 It was nice to see Laeta and the others, including some children, get to leave the city after so many of them were needlessly killed last week thanks to Crixus and Naevia.
-Yes, the slaves were threatened by Crixus on the way out, and others spat on, and even pissed on, them, but at least they got to go free.
+Yes, the slaves were threatened by Crixus on the way out, and others spat on, and even pissed on them, but at least they got to go free.

 Tiberius was forced to kill his best friend last week because of Crassus’ decimation, and this week Tiberius showed he too could be cold by raping his father’s true love, the slave Kore.
 As the rapes always are, it was brutal to watch.
 The character of Kore has been a good one; she’s a slave, but one who does truly care for her master, Crassus, and his son Tiberius.
 To see her work in trying to mend their relationship and help Tiberius end with Tiberius raping her was had to watch, and I really do like the character.
 It’s going to be interesting to see how Crassus responds.

 The ending with Caesar setting the gates on fire and the Romans busting through the city walls was a great cliffhanger ending.
 There are only five more episodes to go now, and things are really picking up.
-The rebel city is about to be seized, and I can’t wait to see how Spartacus and his army get out of this one and who, if any one, will die in next week’s episode.
+The rebel city is about to be seized, and I can’t wait to see how Spartacus and his army get out of this one and who, if anyone, will die in next week’s episode.
 I have my fingers crossed for Naevia, even though she wasn’t that bad in this episode.
 At least the rebels are on the same page once again, or at least appear to be so.